Skip to main content

 The Section 9 Lease Mines were operated in the late 1950s and early 1960s and include Abandoned Uranium Mines (AUM) 457, 458, and 459.
 The mines are located about 10 miles southeast of the Cameron, AZ, and are away from population centers.
 AUM 457, the farthest north of the three sites, also includes a concrete structure called an “upgrader”, which was meant to increase the concentration of uranium in the ore from local mines.
 AUM 457 is a priority mine site based on its potential impacts on the Little Colorado River.

 In 2016, EPA signed a legal agreement called an Administrative Order on Consent with Babbitt Ranches.
 In this document, Babbitt Ranches agreed to place warning signs and perform an assessment called a Removal Site Evaluation on AUMs 457 and 458.
-AUM 458 is entirely on Babbitt Ranches property, while AUM 457 is partially on Babbitt Ranches property and partially on land administered by the Bureau of Reclamation.
+AUM 458 is entirely on Babbitt Ranches property, while AUM 457 is partially on Babbitt Ranches property and partially on land administered by the Bureau of Land Management.
 Babbitt Ranches also agreed to investigate whether contamination from AUM 459 is now located on their property.
+The work under this Administrative Order on Consent was completed in 2021.

 Cleanup Progress Timeline